caoruitju/RUI_SE/README.md

-# A Refining Underlying Information Framework for Speech Enhancement
+# A Refining Underlying Information Framework for Monaural Speech Enhancement

 The official repo of "A Refining Underlying Information Framework for Speech Enhancement", which was submitted to SPL.